 Why was the Transitions 3 course added to the curriculum?

 The Transitions 3 (T3) course is designed to prepare you for the rigors of residency and the elevated level of responsibility of being a resident.
-It is also time practice fundamental skills that are expected of you on day one of your internships.
+It is also provides time to practice fundamental skills that are expected of you on day one of your internships.
 Transitions 3 is not unique to IU School of Medicine; it is part of a national trend in recognizing the challenge medical students face while transitioning from medical school to internship year.

 How do I get letters of recommendation for residency programs?